Senior VP and Publisher

 Mark is also President of MK Consulting Inc., a consulting firm focused on computer science, artificial intellignece, and statistical and policy analysis.

 Mark is ABD on a PhD in computer science from Carnegie Mellon University (CMU).
 He has Bachelor of Science degrees in mathematics and philosophy from MIT and a Master of Science degree in computer science from CMU.
 He is also an alumnus of the Research Science Institute program established by Admiral H. G. Rickover.

 Mark is a full member of the Sigma Xi Scientific Research Society, the Phi Kappa Phi honor society, and a national member of the Alpha Epsilon Lambda honor society of graduate and professional students.

-Mark is the author of eight books, including five about student financial aid.
-His most recent book, Filing the FAFSA, provides advice on completing the Free Application for Federal Student Aid (FAFSA), including insights into ways of increasing eligibility for need-based financial aid.
+Mark is the author of eleven books, including six about student financial aid.
+His most recent book, Twisdoms about Paying for College, provides concise rules of thumb and other tips that can help save money on college costs.
+He also has written two books of word puzzles called Laddergrams.
+He is also the author of the bestselling book, Filing the FAFSA, provides advice on completing the Free Application for Federal Student Aid (FAFSA), including insights into ways of increasing eligibility for need-based financial aid.
 His previous book, Secrets to Winning a Scholarship provides insider insights and tips to finding and winning scholarships.
 The book before that, FastWeb College Gold (Harper Collins, September 2006) is a step-by-step guide to paying for college.

 Mark holds seven patents relating to novel statistical methods for everything from spelling and grammar correction and affect analysis to language identification and statistical text summarization.
 His most recent patents concern optimizing the scheduling of diagnostic tests for screening and post-treatment follow-up for cancer and other medical conditions.